czottmann/servus-theme-boilerplate/README.md

 The templating process works like this:

-  1. All template files will be copied verbatim to a temporary folder.
+  1. The contents of your local theme folder will be copied to a temporary folder.
-  2. All asset files —excluding CSS files and `index.html`— are uploaded
+  2. All asset files in that folder are uploaded.
+(Asset files are images, Javascript files, etc. — basically everything that's neither a CSS file nor the `index.html`.)
   3. Shareable links for those files are requested from the Dropbox API.
   4. In the CSS files and `index.html` the original references to the local asset files are replaced with their respective shareable counterparts gathered in step 3.
-     As an example, let's assume in your CSS file you reference local theme file `background-image.jpg`.
+     As an example, let's assume in your CSS file you reference a local theme file `background-image.jpg`.
 Since each file shared via Dropbox gets its own unpredictable path name by the Dropbox API, your local reference to that file won't work anymore, so Servus is replacing it with the file's